kubernetes-sigs/gateway-api/docs-src/api-overview.md

 - **XForwardTo.BackendRef**: This extension point should be used for forwarding traffic to network endpoints other than core Kubernetes Service resource.
   Examples include an S3 bucket, Lambda function, a file-server, etc.
-- **HTTPRouteFilter**: This API type in HTTPoute provides a way to hook into the request/response lifecycle of an HTTP request.
+- **HTTPRouteFilter**: This API type in HTTPRoute provides a way to hook into the request/response lifecycle of an HTTP request.
 - **Custom Routes**: If none of the above extensions points suffice for a use case, Implementers can chose to create custom Route resources for protocols